 The increasing value of data and information demonstrates the need to know the lineage of the data and its metadata to understand its relevance to operations and decisions

-The data landscape is changing faster than before.
+The data landscape, and the management of data, are changing faster than before.
 Big data, legacy data, external data, internal data, data of data and much more; organizations want to use all possible types of data where they can because there is value in doing so.

 Luckily technologies make data exchange relatively easier and hence, it is possible to ingest any data from literally any source.
 But it also creates challenges to manage different types of data from various sources.
 It becomes hard to get a holistic view of the data ecosystem and also to get a detailed understanding of the same at any given point in time.

 The challenge can be described by some diagrams.
 Here are two different data landscapes.

 Figure 2: Current Data Landscape

 As seen from these diagrams, an organization’s data landscape has become complex.
 Data engineers, data scientists, and the data analyst community want to use every piece of data.
 Business seeks to make all decisions based on their business’ actual data from every source.

 However, there are several areas in which most organizations encounter challenges:

 Implementing a metadata management tool is the way to get a full visibility on data landscape.
 The metadata management application can:

 - Give semantic support for information assets classification

 - Show lineage for visibility through complex data pipelines